kubernetes-sigs/apiserver-builder-alpha/docs/watching_kubernetes_resources.md

 ### Create/delete/update the Kubernetes from your controller reconcile loop

+Add a PodSpec to your resource Spec.

 Use the si.KubernetesClientSet from within your controllers `Reconcile` function to update Kubernetes objects.

 **Note**: Consider using a `Lister` for reading and indexing cached objects to reduce load on the apiserver.

+### Notes

+Value validation will not be executed for the fields in your Spec when your resource is created.
+We hope to fix this in the future by making the Validation functions for Kubernetes API objects available.

+### Run aggregated with minikube

+Run your extension server locally but aggregated with minikube:

+`apiserver-boot run local-minikube`

+To run without rebuilding the binaries or generating code.

+`apiserver-boot run local-minikube --build=false`